jspsych/jspsych-contrib/README.md

 Contributions to `jspsych-contrib` that are broadly useful, well-documented, and well-tested may be added to the main `jsPsych` repository, with the contributor's permission.

-## List of available plugins/extensions
+## List of available plugins

-The jsPsych plugins/extensions that have been contributed by community members can be found in the `/packages` directory.
+The jsPsych plugins that have been contributed by community members can be found in the `/packages` directory.
 The `/packages` directory also contains four template sub-folders that can be used as a starting point for contributing a plugin/extension (see the [Guidelines for contributions](#guidelines-for-contributions) section).

-Plugin/Extension | Contributor | Description
+Plugin | Contributor | Description
 ----------- | ----------- | -----------
 [audio-multi-response](https://github.com/jspsych/jspsych-contrib/blob/main/packages/plugin-audio-multi-response/README.md) | [Adam Richie-Halford](https://github.com/richford) | This plugin collects responses to an audio file using both button clicks and key presses.
 [audio-swipe-response](https://github.com/jspsych/jspsych-contrib/blob/main/packages/plugin-audio-swipe-response/README.md) | [Adam Richie-Halford](https://github.com/richford) | This plugin collects responses to an audio file using swipe gestures and keyboard responses.
 [corsi-blocks](https://github.com/jspsych/jspsych-contrib/blob/main/packages/plugin-corsi-blocks/README.md) | [Josh de Leeuw](https://github.com/jodeleeuw) | This plugin displays a configurable Corsi blocks task and records a series of click responses.
-[countdown](https://github.com/jspsych/jspsych-contrib/blob/main/packages/extension-countdown/README.md) | [Shaobin Jiang](https://github.com/Shaobin-Jiang) | This extension adds a countdown during a trial.
 [gamepad](https://github.com/jspsych/jspsych-contrib/blob/main/packages/plugin-gamepad/README.md) | [Shaobin Jiang](https://github.com/Shaobin-Jiang) | This plugin allows one to use gamepads in a jsPsych experiment.
 [html-choice](https://github.com/jspsych/jspsych-contrib/blob/main/packages/plugin-html-choice/README.md) | [Younes Strittmatter](https://github.com/younesStrittmatter) | This plugin displays clickable html elements that can be used to present a choice.
 [html-keyboard-response-raf](https://github.com/jspsych/jspsych-contrib/blob/main/packages/plugin-html-keyboard-response-raf/README.md) | [Josh de Leeuw](https://github.com/jodeleeuw) | This plugin displays an arbitrary HTML string and collects responses using the keyboard.
 It uses requestAnimationFrame for timing.